Cuban passport

 A Cuban passport (Pasaporte cubano) is an identity document issued to citizens of Cuba to facilitate international travel.
-They are valid for 6 years from the date of issuance, but have to be extended every 2 years.
+They are valid for 10 years from the date of issuance, before they used to be valid for 6 years and had to be validated every 2 years.

+The cost of a Cuban passport is 2500 Cuban pesos, equivalent to approximately USD $20.

-The cost of issue of this passport is about US$200 (CUC 200) and US$200 for every two years if one person lives in the United States.
+The cost of issue of this passport is about US$200 (CUC 200) and US$200 for every two years for Cubans living in the United States.

 In addition a Cuban national must pay 200 Euros every two years if the person lives outside of Cuba in order to gain permission to enter Cuba.
 Without this permission and a Cuban passport a Cuban cannot enter the island and will be denied entry.